JessicaMoreschi/Spit-it-Out/README.md

 </p>

 **Palette and textures** <br>
-The color palette is very simple, composed by only two main colors (black and white) which resembles ink and paper.
+The color palette is very simple, composed by only two main colors (black and white) which resembles **ink** and **paper**.
 The two textures too were selected to remember paper and ink.

 <p align="center">
  <img src="assets/readme/Palette.png" width="800"/>
 </p>

 **Fonts** <br>
-The site uses two different fonts: the one called "Fraktion Sans" is used in standard texts, the other one called "Typeka", instead, is used in titles and underlined words (and it recalls typewriter's letters).
+The site uses two different fonts: the one called "**Fraktion Sans**" is used in standard texts, the other one called "**Typeka**", instead, is used in titles and underlined words (and it recalls typewriter's letters).

 <p align="center">
  <img src="assets/readme/Fonts-08.png" width="800"/>